 Staying safe around overhead lines

-Whether you are working on your home, trimming trees, or getting outside to play, always remember to stay three metres (10 feet) away from power lines.
+Whether you’re working on your home, trimming trees, or getting outside to play, remember to stay at least three metres (10 feet) away from power lines.
 That means above, below, and beside.

 How far is three metres?